ismail-dev-code/ismail-dev-code/README.md

 - 🔭 I’m currently working on [PH-Tube](https://ismail-dev-code.github.io/ph-tube/)
  [English-Janala](https://ismail-dev-code.github.io/english-janala/)

-- 🌱 I’m currently learning **"and improving my skills in front-end development, with a focus on HTML, CSS, JavaScript, and React.
-I’m constantly learning new things and improving my development skills — feel free to check out my projects and contribute! and I’m passionate about building interactive web applications and collaborating on exciting projects to grow as a developer."**
+- 🌱 I’m currently learning **"and improving my skills in front-end development, with a focus on HTML, CSS, Frameworks, JavaScript, and React.
+I’m passionate about building interactive web applications and collaborating on exciting projects to grow as a developer.
+I’m constantly learning new things and improving my development skills — feel free to check out my projects and contribute!"**

 - 👯 I’m looking to collaborate on [Peddy-Pet-Adoption](https://ismail-dev-code.github.io/Peddy-Pet-Adoption/)